httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ## Evaluating Expect-CT Connections for CT Compliance {#expect-ct-compliance}

-When a UA connects to a Known Expect-CT Host using a TLS connection, if the TLS connection has no errors, then the UA will apply an additional correctness check: compliance with a CT Policy.
-A UA should evaluate compliance with its CT Policy whenever connecting to a Known Expect-CT Host, as soon as possible.
-It is acceptable to skip this CT compliance check for some hosts according to local policy.
-For example, a UA may disable CT compliance checks for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).
+When a UA sets up a TLS connection, the UA determines whether the host is a Known Expect-CT Host according to its Known Expect-CT Host cache.
 An Expect-CT Host is "expired" if the effective expiration date refers to a date in the past.
 The UA MUST ignore any expired Expect-CT Hosts in its cache and not treat such hosts as Known Expect-CT hosts.

+When a UA connects to a Known Expect-CT Host using a TLS connection, if the TLS connection has no errors, then the UA will apply an additional correctness
+check: compliance with a CT Policy.
+A UA should evaluate compliance with its CT Policy whenever connecting to a Known Expect-CT Host, as soon as possible (though the check can be skipped, as discussed in
+{{skipping-ct-compliance-checks}}).
+When CT compliance is evaluted for a Known Expect-CT Host, the UA MUST evaluate compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.

-If a connection to a Known Expect-CT Host violates the UA's CT policy (i.e., the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT metadata indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as a non-recoverable error.
+If a connection to a Known Expect-CT Host violates the UA's CT policy (i.e., the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT metadata indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as an error.

 If a connection to a Known Expect-CT Host violates the UA's CT policy, and if the Known Expect-CT Host's Expect-CT metadata includes a `report-uri`, the UA SHOULD send an Expect-CT report to that `report-uri` ({{reporting-expect-ct-failure}}).

-A UA that has previously noted a host as a Known Expect-CT Host MUST evaluate CT compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.
+### Skipping CT compliance checks {#skipping-ct-compliance-checks}

+It is acceptable for a UA to skip CT compliance checks for some hosts according to local policy.
+For example, a UA may disable CT compliance checks for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).

 If the UA does not evaluate CT compliance, e.g., because the user has elected to disable it, or because a presented certificate chain chains up to a user-defined